 The original series was struck at the Philadelphia, Denver, and San Francisco Mints.
 Each coin is produced in 90% gold and 10% copper, with a net weight of 0.96750 troy ounces of pure gold.
 A limited number of proof coins were struck from 1908 to 1915, and are highly prized by collectors.

 Many dates of the series sell for little over bullion value, due to the fairly high mintages and availability.
 However, some of the branch mint coins and later issues are extremely rare due to the impact of the mass melting following the recall of gold coinage.
 A complete set of Saint Gaudens Double Eagles is extremely hard to assemble in any grade, even when excluding the enigmatic 1933 Double Eagle.
 This famous issue is currently illegal to hold, except for a single specimen sold by special arrangement for $7,590,000.
 There is an ongoing legal battle about the status of ten additional specimens.

 Saint-Gaudens’ design has a place in modern coinage through its use on the American Gold Eagle, issued from 1986 to present.
 The obverse of the coin is taken from the classic double eagle and paired with a reverse design depicting a family of eagles.
 The United States Mint has produced more than 30 million Gold Eagles across four different sizes and bullion, proof, and uncirculated versions.

-The continued use of the design is a testament to the beauty and timeless appeal of the Saint Gaudens Double Eagles.
+The continued use of the design is a testament to the beauty and timeless appeal of the original Saint Gaudens Double Eagle.